 Use the above syntax to create a mailto link with the HYPERLINK function.

-The difference between this syntax and the default syntax is that, instead of entering the link into the URL argument section, mailto: is used.
+The difference between this syntax and the default syntax is that, instead of entering a traditional URL into the

 Now when you click on this link, it will open an email addressed to that email address.